Muhsin Syihab

 Muhsin Syihab (born 5 June 1970) is a career diplomat who is currently serving as ambassador to Canada, with concurrent accreditation as a permanent representative to the International Civil Aviation Organization (ICAO), since 2025.
 Prior to this appointment, he held the position of senior advisor (expert staff) to the foreign minister for inter-institutional relations.

 Early life and education

-Born on 5 June 1970, in Sumenep, Madura, Muhsin initially aspired to become a phyisician.
+Born on 5 June 1970, in Sumenep, Madura, Muhsin initially aspired to become a physician.
 However, his ambition shifted to diplomacy after he became captivated by the work of former Indonesian foreign ministers, Mochtar Kusumaatmadja and Ali Alatas, whose views on foreign policy in various forums greatly impressed him.
 In 1989, he began studying international relations at the Gadjah Mada University.
 During his time as a student activist, he was influenced by his intensive discussions with and the high integrity of his lecturers and senior students, including academicians such as Ichlasul Amal, Mochtar Mas'oed, Amien Rais, and Yahya Muhaimin.
 He also took an active role in the Sumenep Friendship Forum (FORSIP).